 This site is dedicated to the recovery of Andrew Lang’s writings, particularly Lang’s periodical writings.
 Although print-on-demand publishing, the publication of two editions of selections from Lang’s critical writings (and one of his selected children’s fiction), and the digitization of many Victorian periodicals have made Andrew Lang’s writing more accessible today than it has ever been since his death, the volume of Lang’s work and his occasionally shifting views can make him a difficult critic with whom to engage.
 It is hoped that this site will make Lang’s work more approachable for scholars and other interested readers.

 I would like to thank the Ministry of Science and Technology (MOST) in Taiwan and the University of St Andrews Library Visiting Scholars Scheme for funding the archival visits necessary to recover Lang’s undigitized journalism in The Morning Post.
 MOST has also funded other aspects of my Lang research (grant 104-2410-H-027-005).

-This site is still very much in progress.
+This site is still in progress.
 Please check back to see later additions.